 Although progressive cannabis laws are a far cry in the Republican-controlled state of South Carolina — hope remains.

-However, if you’re ready to grow your own cannabis seeds in South Carolina — it’s time to head over to ILGM or MSNL Seed Bank.
+However, if you’re ready to grow your own cannabis seeds in South Carolina — it’s time to head over to Herbies Seeds or ILGM.
 From rapid autos to feminized beauties — there’s no better experience than harvesting trichome-covered buds at home.

 Interested in cannabis laws for other US states?
 Click here: Buy Weed Seeds in the United States